zimolzak/birthday-party/list-kid.md

 of gift ideas that he put together himself.
 However, *be aware:* not all of the items here are parent-approved.
 Alex knows this.
-He can add things on his own and tries to keep it to things that are safe, but he might not always think before adding. *Best to check with parents first.*
+He can add things on his own and tries to keep it to things that are safe, but he might not always think before adding items.

-Note: you can click "Reserve" if you are planning to get something from that list, so he doesn't get 2 of the same present.
+Note: you can click "Reserve" on the Things to Get Me site if you are planning to buy something from that list, so he doesn't get 2 of the same present.

-## Also, the following
+## Ideas from Alex, 2023

 - dimmable flashlight
 - timer (for wall) with remote and multiple timers